Rancho Mirage, California

 Rancho Mirage is a city in Riverside County, California, United States.
-The population was 17,218 at the 2010 census, up from 13,249 at the 2000 census, but the seasonal (part-time) population can exceed 20,000.
-Incorporated in 1973 and located between Cathedral City and Palm Desert, it is one of the nine cities of the Coachella Valley (Palm Springs area).

-It is home to and has been home to a number of celebrities, including Don Sutton, Frank Sinatra, Dean Martin, Bing Crosby, Sammy Davis Jr., Lucille Ball, Bob Hope, Billie Dove and Gerald and Betty Ford.
-It is a low-density desert-resort community with resorts, golf courses, and country clubs in the Coachella Valley within the Colorado Desert section of the Sonoran Desert.
-It is nestled along the foothills of the Santa Rosa Mountains in the south and is located between the cities of Palm Springs and Palm Desert.
-It is adjacent to Cathedral City, Palm Desert, and Unincorporated Thousand Palms.
+The city is a low-density desert community with resorts, golf courses, and country clubs within the Colorado Desert section of the Sonoran Desert.
+Nestled along the foothills of the Santa Rosa Mountains in the south, it is located several minutes east of Palm Springs.
+The city is adjacent to Cathedral City, Palm Desert, and unincorporated Thousand Palms.
+The population was 16,999 at the 2020 census, down from 17,218 at the 2010 census, though the seasonal population can exceed 20,000.
+Incorporated in 1973, Rancho Mirage is one of the nine cities of the Coachella Valley.

-It has been nicknamed "Playground of the Presidents" and "Golf Capital of the World."
+The city has been nicknamed "Playground of the Presidents" and "Golf Capital of the World".
 The city has hosted and currently hosts a variety of golf and tennis tournaments, including the Ryder Cup, Desert Classic (PGA Tour), Davis Cup, and the LPGA Tour (Chevron Championship).